New Mexico governor amends order suspending right to carry firearms to focus on parks, playgrounds

 SANTA FE, N.M.
 (AP) — New Mexico Gov. Michelle Lujan Grisham on Friday narrowed an order that broadly suspended the right to carry firearms in and around Albuquerque to apply only to public parks and playgrounds where children and their families gather.

+“Last night, we saw violent crime move through the city that resulted in a gun injury, two car hijackings and a kidnaping with suspects not yet in custody,” said Lujan Grisham, appearing in Albuquerque alongside leading Democratic state legislators and her administration’s secretary of public safety.
+“We have a very serious situation in our communities that requires serious, immediate results.”

+She said the temporary order now “is amended to be focused now (on) no open or concealed carry in public parks or playgrounds, where we know we’ve got high risk of kids and families.”

-U.S. District Judge David Urias said Wednesday the order was unconstitutional and granted a temporary restraining order to block the suspension of gun rights until another hearing is held in early October.
+U.S. District Judge David Urias said Wednesday that the governor’s original order was unconstitutional and granted a temporary restraining order to block the suspension of gun rights until another hearing is held in early October.

 Earlier in the week, scores of demonstrators defiantly wore holstered handguns on their hips or carried rifles during a rally by gun-rights advocates.